Agincourt Gospel Hall

 Bible Study

+This takes place each Wednesday 7:30-9PM in various homes.
+Please contact us for more information.
 The early disciples met together to break bread, to be taught and prayer.
 In bible study, we follow a similar pattern by having fellowship with one another to study the word and pray for various reasons.

 42 They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.